openvinotoolkit/open_model_zoo/demos/python_demos/object_detection_demo_ssd_async/README.md

 format (\*.xml + \*.bin) using the
 [Model Optimizer tool](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).

-The only GUI knob is to use **Tab** to switch between the synchronized execution ("MIN_LATENCY" mode) and the asynchronous mode configured with provided command-line parameters.
+The only GUI knob is to use **Tab** to switch between the synchronized execution ("Min latency" mode) and the asynchronous mode configured with provided command-line parameters ("User specified" mode).

 ## Demo Output